Over 1.8 million travelers visit Pearl Harbor in Hawaii every year. Visitors can experience Pearl Harbor on their own or by booking an organized tour.

 Do-It-Yourself Pearl Harbor

 Independent or budget-conscious travelers can experience Pearl Harbor by arranging their own day of touring.
+How do you get to Pearl Habor?
 It’s easily reached by driving or catching TheBus ($2.75 One-Way Fare/$5.50 1-Day Pass).

 See the official National Park Service website for car and public transportation directions.
 Taking a taxi or Uber/Lyft is another option, a one-way journey from Waikiki to Pearl Harbor costs around $40 (depending on traffic).